ForestOfLight/skyoobguide/docs/clipping.md

 This clip has been used for an extremely long time but has since been almost completely patched out.
 However, it’s still possible in some places with a bit of practice and determination.

 <div style="width:100%;height:0px;position:relative;padding-bottom:56.250%;"><iframe src="https://streamable.com/e/n9z533?loop=0" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>

-{: .note }
-> The emote used to stand up in the video is not required, just a personalized way to make standing up easier.

 1. Place your table where one (or more) chair(s) are outside the wall you’d like to clip into.
 2. If you can, sit in the chair(s) outside the wall and you’ll be out of bounds.